MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

     > [!NOTE]
     > Importing a solution will replace any existing versions of that solution.

-    After the import process is complete, the screen will look like this:
+    After the import process is complete, you'll see the **Importing Solutions** dialog box:

    ![Import Complete](media/import-complete.PNG "Import Complete")